dennand1729/Portfolio/README.md

 ### Phasor Calculation Engine
-Performs arithmetic on phasors in both:
+This application performs arithmetic on phasors in both:

-Rectangular form (a + jb)
+--> Rectangular form (a + jb)
-Polar form (magnitude ∠ angle)
+--> Polar form (magnitude ∠ angle)

-Designed to simplify steady-state sinusoidal analysis, including addition, subtraction, multiplication, and division.
+It is designed to simplify steady-state sinusoidal analysis, including addition, subtraction, multiplication, and division.
+Below are the steps to use the application:
+1.)